AhmedArslan/doppelganger/README.md

     1 - follow individual steps - OR

-    2 - run the preprocessor.sh to automate files generate (Recommended)
+    2 - run the preprocessor.sh to automate files generation (Recommended)

   * Three files are needed: